paulino0518/JavaNotes/README.md

 Decoding: It converts these bytes into characters using a default or specified character encoding.
 Tokenizing: It groups characters into tokens based on a delimiter pattern, which is whitespace by default but can be customized with useDelimiter().
 Parsing: The specific next...() methods then parse these tokens into the desired data types (e.g., converting the string "123" into an integer 123).

-It is recommended to use the appropriate method for the expected input type and to close the Scanner instance using close() when finished to free system resources.

 # Functional interfaces
 - Consumer: